newhuo-tech/trade-docs/source/index.html.md

 - order-value-min-error: The order price is less than minimum price
 - order-orderprice-precision-error : The precision for limited order price is wrong
 - order-orderamount-precision-error : The precision for limited order amount is wrong
-- order-limitorder-price-max-error : The limited order price is higher than the threshold
+- order-limitorder-price-max-error : The limited order price is higher than the threshold(limit price to buy cannot be higher than 110% of the market price)
-- order-limitorder-price-min-error : The limited order price is lower than the threshold
+- order-limitorder-price-min-error : The limited order price is lower than the threshold(limit price to sell cannot be lower than 90% of the market price)
 - order-limitorder-amount-max-error : The limited order amount is larger than the threshold
 - order-limitorder-amount-min-error : The limited order amount is smaller than the threshold